sxubi/sxubi.github.io/_posts/2023-07-19-genie_command.md

 ### Additional Information
-Due to the limited page, the three programs will not be shown here.
+Due to the limited page, the code of the 3 programs will not be shown here.
+If you are interested, please contact me via my email.